-A Flex EX2 transmitter will enter a legacy mode and become backwards compatible with Flex EX receivers once an I-Chip is inserted.
+A 433-439MHz Flex EX2 CE transmitter will enter a legacy mode and become backwards compatible with GEN1 Flex EX receivers once an I-Chip is inserted.
 The serial number and channel are transferred through the I-Chip.
 The dipswitch is NOT used to change the channel.
 If the channel needs to be changed, refer to the Channel Change via Push Buttons procedure in a GEN 1 Flex EX manual.
-The first 8 positions on the EX2 transmitter dipswitch (positions 9 and 10 are not used) will operate the same as the function dipswitch on the Flex EX transmitter.
-Refer to the appropriate GEN 1 Flex EX manual for function dipswitch settings.
+The first 8 positions on the EX2 transmitter dipswitch will operate the same as the function dipswitch on the GEN 1 Flex EX transmitter.
+Refer to the appropriate GEN 1 Flex EX CE manual for function dipswitch settings.
+Position 9 on the dipswitch will set the Continuous Transmitting Time (0 = 1 minute, 1 = time set in I-Chip).
+Position 10 on the dipswitch is not used.